Do you prefer the road less-travelled? Are you keen to discover one of Tasmania’s quiet gems – hidden in plain sight?

 That’s right, it’s Rocky Cape National Park!

-Hugging the wild northern coastline between Strahan and Wynyard, Rocky Cape – or ‘pinmatik‘ in the palawa kani language – is like a land out of time.
+Hugging the wild northern coastline between Stanley and Wynyard, Rocky Cape – or ‘pinmatik‘ in the palawa kani language – is like a land out of time.

 Gnarled stone fingers reaching and plunging into the cold roiling waters of Bass Strait.
 Beaches of stone and sand, surrounded by jagged capes and quartzite towers.
 In fact, 1 billion years ago Rocky Cape was once part of the Grand Canyon – 13,000 km away!